How To Get Over A Sense Of Entitlement

 Narcissistic tendencies

 Sometimes, a person’s sense of entitlement isn’t directly related to negative experiences in their childhood.
-When coupled with an overwhelming need for admiration and attention, extreme entitlement cases can mean that a person has a narcissism disorder.
+When coupled with an overwhelming need for admiration and attention, extreme entitlement cases can mean that a person may have narcissistic personality disorder.

 The signs of narcissism are very similar to those of entitlement, except that they are significantly more pronounced.